 This isn’t the first time Mark uses a story within a story to get his point across, and it won’t be the last.
 For Mark, stories inside other stories explain each other, so let’s take a look at the stories of the bleeding woman and Jairus’ daughter, to see what they have in common.

 First, there’s the number 12.
 The woman has suffered from her illness for 12 years, and the daughter of the synagogue ruler is 12 years old.
 Twelve is a significant number on many levels, but here it might simply be pointing us to two women at either end of their child-bearing years.
-One is just entering puberty, and the other has quite possibly been prevented from bearing children because of her hemorrhaging.
+One is just entering puberty, and the other has quite possibly been prevented from bearing children.

 These two stories have something in common with the story of the demoniac and the pigs, too.
 Legion, Jairus, and the unnamed woman all fall at Jesus’ feet.
 They recognize his authority and they appeal to that authority, having exhausted all other resources.